 Our trustees are responsible for overseeing the organisation’s development.
 Family and Childcare Trust is a vibrant and fast-changing national charity and the trustees play an important role in developing and supporting our work.
 They meet four-five times a year at the Trust’s offices.

 Following a long and successful journalistic career, including as staff writer for the Glasgow Herald, Sunday Standard and Daily Record, Maggie undertook considerable charity work opening up 11 Downing Street to host events with small and medium sized charities during the time her husband was Chancellor of the Exchequer.
 As lead patron for Scottish charity Circle, which provides community based support to marginalised children and families, Maggie understands only too well the difference early intervention can make.

 Martin Pilgrim worked in local government for 39 years, mainly at a senior level on policy issues in local government representative bodies.
 His last post was as Chief Executive of London Councils, the organisation which brings together London’s 33 borough councils.
 Since his retirement in 2007, Martin has undertaken a number of roles in the not-for-profit sector.
 He is Chair of the London Sustainability Exchange.
 He is the Chair of the England Council and the London Regional Council of The Prince’s Trust; he is also a member of the National Advisory Board and was a Trustee (2009-2010) of The Trust.
 He is Treasurer and a Trustee of the Family Rights Group.
-He has similar roles with Daycare Trust.
 He was a director of Film London (2005-2011).